counter

 Wearing or possessing any apparel that is construed to be related with gangs, taggers or other activities that are disruptive to school activities as well as wearing apparel containing wording or graphics that depict drugs, illicit substances, alcoholic beverages and sexually suggestive logos are not permitted.

-• Second Offense – Same as above except apparel is returned to parent only
+• • Second Offense – Same as above and parent contact.
+Saturday school assigned

 19. Failure to serve detention